Quoting Sean Goedecke

 Meritech ServiceTitan S1 Analysis

 This S1 analysis from Meritech went viral due to the (compounding!)
 IPO ratchet that ServiceTitan are subject to after the Series H funding they took 18 months ago.
-About halfway down there’s some handy benchmarks for median/top decile pre-IPO performance in vertical SaaS, I’ve pockets them for reference (maybe they’ll come in handy one day!), so I thought I’d reproduce them here:
+About halfway down there’s some handy benchmarks for median/top decile pre-IPO performance in vertical SaaS, I’ve pocketed them for reference (maybe they’ll come in handy one day!), so I thought I’d reproduce them here:

 Performance by EV / ARR PercentileTop DecileMedianServiceTitan